 If a student wishes to have someone “act on their behalf” with respect to any action regarding a student’s record (for example, application status, registration, financial information, transcripts, etc.), they will need to specifically authorize the individual.
-This can be done either by entering their information on the Information Release portion of their application when applying to be a student at UNBC, or by filling out an Authorization to Act on Behalf form, which can be obtained from the Office of the Registrar, in person.
-Please note that the student will need to be present in order for this process to be completed.
+This can be done either by entering their information on the Information Release portion of their application when applying to be a student at UNBC, or by filling out an Authorization to Act on Behalf form, which can be obtained from the Office of the Registrar (firstname.lastname@example.org).
+Forms may only be submitted by email through the student's UNBC email account.

 Students are advised that the use of information placed in a student record complies with the BC Freedom of Information and Protection of Privacy Act, and with the policies and procedures of the University of Northern British Columbia.
 In addition to internal administrative uses related to student admission, registration and status, student information may also be used in strict confidence in University research and planning.
 Certain student information is provided on a confidential basis to Partner Institutions, to Statistics Canada as governed by the Canada Statistics Act, and to the BC Government.
 The internal use of student records, and the obligatory reporting of student data to external bodies, respects the absolute confidentiality of student information.